-This R is obviously important for those concerned about their brands online (which should be most people and organizations): your Twitter profile ranks highly on Google when people search for you, and it’s a result that you can control.
-So start off with 20 tweets or so that show all those recruiters/customers/journalists/investors/potential spouses etc. that you’re clever, conscientious, and completely trustworthy.
+This R matters most for those concerned about their brands online — which should be everyone.
+Your Twitter profile ranks highly on Google when people search for you, and it’s a result you can control.
+So start with 20 tweets that show all those curious recruiters/customers/journalists/investors/potential spouses etc. that you’re clever, conscientious, and completely trustworthy.

-In addition to setting up a profile to enlighten people who are researching you, use Twitter to research other people.
-If you have a job interview or an investor pitch coming up, by all means know what the company (and, if possible, the person you’re meeting) has been tweeting.
+In addition to enlightening people researching you, use Twitter to research others.
+If you have an interview or investor pitch coming, know what the company (and, if possible, the person you’re meeting) has been tweeting.
 In addition, know the journalists, bloggers, and other influencers covering your industry.
 And, of course, know the potential clients or customers who fall within your target market — what interests them besides your product?

-And don’t forget to check out the competition: What are they hyping?
+And don’t forget to check out the competition.
+What are they hyping?
 Who are their followers?
-(Tip: your competitor’s customers are really good to know.)
-At the least, monitor your competitors so you can differentiate yourself from them.
+Tip: your competitor’s customers — list of followers — are handy to know.
+At the least, monitor your competitors so you can differentiate from them.

 Don’t hold your breath.

-Sure, you’ve read Twitter success stories, but notice how few success stories there are out of Twitter’s 200 million users.
-(Actually, given all the spammers and dead accounts, I’m guessing it’s only about 100 million users, but that’s another story.)
+Sure, you’ve read Twitter success stories, but notice how few there are out of Twitter’s 200 million users.
+(Actually, given all the spammers and dead accounts, I’m guessing it’s only 100 million users, but that’s another story.)

-By the way, building a relationship with someone on Twitter involves much more than just following them.
-Just following someone is not marketing — it’s stalking.
+By the way, building a relationship with someone on Twitter involves much more than following them.
+Just following is not marketing — it’s stalking.

-Obviously and ultimately, use Twitter to establish relationships with potential employers/clients/customers, but first determine if and why they’d want a relationship with you (hint to corporations: most customers aren’t that into you).
+Obviously and ultimately, use Twitter to establish relationships with potential employers/clients/customers, but first determine if and why they’d want a relationship with you (hint to brands: most customers aren’t that into you).
 If you already have customers or fans, then use Twitter to provide interaction and service — but monitor how much time you’re investing and what you’re getting out of it.
-The purpose should be to enhance the relationship, not to perfect your chitchat skills.
+You should try to enhance your relationships, not perfect your chitchat skills.

-Certainly, getting financial value out of social media is what everyone is finally talking about, right?
-Well, yes, they’re talking about it but very few are actually achieving it — especially when they’re just starting out.
-So in the beginning, focus on the 3R’s, and once you establish a reputation and relationships, then think financial returns.
+Certainly, getting financial value out of social media is what marketers want, right?
+Well, yes, they’re talking about it but very few are actually doing it.
+So start with the 3R’s, then think financial returns.

 What about followers and engagement?
 At this point in your Twitter career, they’re mostly distractions.
 First, “following” is Twitter’s biggest lie — and the basis of a thriving sweatshop industry in fake followers.
 So don’t sweat the numbers.
-Most legitimate and worthwhile followers will be generated by your activities in the real world: networking, speaking, publishing, teaching, consulting, singing, dancing, slamdunking, wining, dining, etc.
+You’ll attract the most legitimate and worthwhile followers with your activities in the real world: networking, speaking, publishing, teaching, consulting, singing, dancing, slamdunking, wining, dining, etc.

-As for “engagement,” in another post I ranted about how it’s a meaningless term and that the ideal responses to your tweets are clickthroughs and business results… which most people on Twitter never get enough of to even bother counting.
-For the time being, your ideal “engagement” is establishing those true relationships I mentioned above.
+As for “engagement,” it’s a meaningless term.
+The ideal responses to your tweets are clickthroughs and business results… which most Twitter users never get enough of to even count.
+For the time being, your ideal “engagement” is establishing true relationships with valuable connections.